katiestar99/ansible/docs/docsite/rst/scenario_guides/network_guides.rst

 Network Technology Guides
 *************************

-The guides in this section cover using Ansible with specific network technologies.
+The guides in this section cover using Assible with specific network technologies.
 They explore particular use cases in greater depth and provide a more "top-down" explanation of some basic features.

 .. toctree::
    :maxdepth: 1